Droitwich Spa Pool League Rules

 3. The champions shall be the team with the most points at the end of the season and the runners up shall be the team with the second best points tally.
 In the event of a tie for points, number of matches won will decide and if still level a playoff will decide the outcome.

 4. All players must be registered with the League on the bona-fide sheet presented at the August meeting.
-Additional registrations, up to a maximum of 3 players per team,per week, can be made on the rear of the match report form.
-Additional registrations must be countersigned and dated by the opposition team captain if the player plays on the match night to authenticate the signing which must be completed before the player plays.
-Any non-compliance with the above procedure, by either team, will incur a deduction of 2 points for that offending team.
+Additional registrations, up to a maximum of 3 players per team, per week, can be made on the rear of the match report form.
+Additional registrations must be completed before the player plays.
 There is no limit to additional signings in a season but no new signings will be allowed after the final league match of the season.
-Penalty for playing an unregistered or suspended player will be a deduction of 2 points per offence (see rule 3.10) plus reversal of any games won by that player.
+Penalty for playing an unregistered or suspended player in any league match or competition will be a deduction of 2 points. (see rule 3.10)

 5. All matches must be recorded on a bona-fide match sheet, signed by both team captains as a true record of the match.
 This sheet must be placed in the file held at the home venue immediately after the match.
 A missing match sheet will incur a deduction of 2 points (see rule 3.10) for the home team.
 Missing or incorrect information on that match sheet will incur a deduction of 2 points per team (see rule 3.10).
-Deliberate falsification of this document will result in a deduction of 10 points per offence (see rule 3.10) with any legs and points expunged from the record.
+Deliberate falsification of this document will result in a deduction of 10 points.

 6. All home teams must TEXT in the correct result of their match at the completion of the final game to the number at the bottom of the match sheet.
 Failure to comply will result in a deduction of 2 points (see rule 3.10).

 8. If a venue closes then all teams from that venue will need to find another venue to complete their fixtures for that season.
-If any team drops out of the league during the season any points won against that team will become null & void for all other teams in the league.
+If any team drops out of the league during the first half of the season any points won against that team will become null & void for all other teams in the league.
+If any team drops out of the league during the 2nd half of the season then only matches involving that team played since the halfway point will become null & void.
 Every registered player from that team will not be eligible to play for another team for a period of 12 weeks and each player will also incur a £5.00 fine.
 Once paid, they will then be free to sign for another team in the current season once 12 weeks have expired.

 9. The player with the most wins at the end of the season will win the “Best Singles Average” trophy.
 The player with the most doubles wins at the end of the season will win the “Best Doubles Average” trophy.
 Players will not be awarded a win towards their averages if that player is awarded a win due to the opposition having “no player available”.
 In the event of a tie the player with the highest average will win.
 If still equal the title will be decided by a single frame(s) played on presentation night.